 After studying theatre at Brunel University, Craig founded The Pandemonium Circus Theatre Company, which staged productions on the London fringe.
 After taking a break from the arts he returned in 2013 as creator and producer of the annual Ghost Stories for Christmas charity fundraiser in Brighton.

-This is her fourth year of performing with Craig Johnson in Ghost Stories for Christmas and she is looking forward to sharing more chilling stories at the Lantern Theatre
+This is her fifth year of performing with Craig Johnson in Ghost Stories for Christmas at the Lantern Theatre in Brighton.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.